High Court of Tanzania

 Application to extend time for filing appeal dismissed for failure to show good cause; applicant ordered to pay costs.

-Extension of time to appeal – requirement to show "good cause" – inaction or sitting on rights is not excusable – costs awarded to respondent.
+• Civil procedure — Extension of time to appeal — inaction or sitting on rights is not excusable — costs awarded to respondent

 23 September 1996

-A purported representative must prove lawful authority to represent a deceased; failure renders the application incompetent.
+An applicant must prove formal authority to represent a deceased person in court; failure to do so renders the application incompetent.

 19 September 1996